danboid/shufti/README.md

 shufti has no GUI to consume precious image viewing space.
 It aims to be efficient and lightweight - it will never edit images, play videos or do you a brew.
 Its complete and uncompressed source code is approx. 11KB.

-Due to its nature, shufti will only be of use if you maintain the same display configuration ie screen / desktop config and resolution(s).

 shufti is free and open source software licensed under the latest GNU Affero GPL license and should run on any platform that can run PyQt - that includes GNU/Linux, *BSD, macOS and Windows.

 ## INSTALLATION